 Moreover, and although the number of companies lobbying also rose over time, the role of the largest companies and the interest groups that represent them remained central.
-Those large companies with equity over \$5 billion USD, and groups representing them, accounted for approximately half of all lobbying expenditures in 2012 even though there were just 43 such lobbying clients out of a total of 309 banking and finance clients.
-Indeed, just six large companies and interest groups account for nearly one-quarter of all lobbying expenditure in 2012.
-A very small group of large financial firms, in other words, and the interest groups that represent them, are a major force in lobbying.
+Those companies with equity over \$5 billion USD, and groups representing larger financial firms, accounted for approximately half of all lobbying expenditures in 2012 even though there were just 43 such lobbying clients out of a total of 309 banking and financial firms and groups lobbying.
+Indeed, just six large companies and interest groups that all spent over \$5 million account for nearly one-quarter of all lobbying expenditure in 2012.43 A very small group of large financial firms, in other words, and the interest groups allied with them, are a major force in lobbying on financial policy.

 What if anything does this lobbying expenditure buy, since evidence of lobbying is not synonymous with evidence of influence?
 Certainly, contributions from financial firms have been seen to influence Congressional votes in the past.
-Broz (2005) and Broz and Hawes (2006) show the significant role of contributions in explaining votes on financial rescues in Mexico and Asia in the 1990's while Mian et al (2010) indicate the effect of contributions from the mortgage industry in votes on housing.
-Beyond this, though, the case of HR 992, the House of Representatives "Swaps Regulatory Improvement Act," indicates the openness of Congress, and particularly the House, to industry influence.
+Broz (2005) and Broz and Hawes (2006) show